|Luxury Rating:||4.2 / 5|

 Is the Amex Platinum card worth it?

 While it doesn’t have the best rewards rate among travel cards, the Amex Platinum card is a great choice for frequent travelers who will make use of its numerous travel credits and protections.
-If you use the card for all your travel purchases and take full advantage of these benefits, you can more than make up for the card’s high annual fee.
+Even in light of the card’s recent annual fee increase, if you use the card for all your travel purchases and take full advantage of these benefits, it can be more than worth it.

-As Dan Miller, founder of PointsWithACrew.com, put it in his article on whether the Amex Platinum card’s annual fee was worth it: “The Amex Platinum features plenty of travel rewards and other benefits that are especially attractive to travelers, so look at which of the rewards and benefits you’ll use and decide if they are worth more than the card’s $550 annual fee.”
+As Dan Miller, founder of PointsWithACrew.com, put it in his article on whether the Amex Platinum card’s annual fee was worth it: “The Amex Platinum features plenty of travel rewards and other benefits that are especially attractive to travelers, so look at which of the rewards and benefits you’ll use and decide if they are worth more than the…annual fee.”

 With this in mind, let’s do the math to see just how much this card’s major perks are worth: